comsystan/comsystanj/description/Description1DSignal.md

 - Kantz, 1994, Physics Letters A, [10.1016/0375-9601(94)90991-1](https://doi.org/10.1016/0375-9601(94)90991-1)

 ### Recurrence quantification analysis
-- Computes RQA measures that quantify the number and duration of reccurrences of a phase space trajectory
+- RQA measures that quantify the number and duration of reccurrences of a phase space trajectory
 - RR, DET, RATIO, DIV, Lmean, Lmax, ENT, LAM, TT
 - The embedding dimension can be set (usually not too high)
 - The delay (tau) for the phase space reconstruction can be set (a relaible value value is the first minimum of the autocorrelation)